pombadev/semv/README.md

 # SEMV

-semv is tool written in ocaml to bump [semver](https://semver.org).
+semv is a tool written in ocaml to bump [semver](https://semver.org).

 ## Installation